Stuycs-K/final-project-3-hoi-hossainr/README.md

 String imageName = "ducks.png";
 // Message to encode
 String textToEncode = "This is being encoded using PVD encoding thing";
-// Name of file that has encoded text
-String modImageName = "modifiedducks.png";
+// Name of file that has or will have encoded text String modImageName = "modifiedducks.png";

 //ENCODE: encoder mode, needs imageName, textToEncode, and modImageName for saving